-The AFC is designated as the home team for every even-numbered Super Bowl, so in 2018 – Super Bowl 52 – the AFC champions (New England Patriots) will be the home side.
-This designation allows the Patriots to choose which colour jerseys to wear - this year they have chosen their white away uniform (12 of the last 13 Super Bowl winners have worn white).
+The NFC is designated as the home team for every odd-numbered Super Bowl, so in 2019 – Super Bowl 53 – the NFC champions (LA Rams) will be the home side.
+This designation allows the Rams to choose which colour jerseys to wear - this year they have chosen their blue and yellow uniform with the Patriots in white (12 of the last 14 Super Bowl winners have worn white).

-Because the Patriots get to chose the uniorm, the NFC champions (Philadelphia Eagles), get to call the coin - something that won't actually affect the Super Bowl coin toss.
+Because the Rams get to chose the uniorm, the AFC champions (New England Patriots), get to call the coin - something that won't actually affect the Super Bowl coin toss odds.